 Differential changes in proline content of mulberry leaves were observed in all the seven mulberry genotypes/ varieties in both stressed and control plants.
 Exposure to different drought regimes caused significant (p<0.05) changes in proline content (Table 2).
-An increasing trend was observed in free proline content of all the genotypes taken for study.
-Increase in free proline content was higher in intense water stress compared to moderate water stress.
+An increasing trend was observed in the free proline content of all the genotypes taken for study.
+An increase in free proline content was higher in intense water stress compared to moderate water stress.
 Proline content ranged from 4.28 to 4.57 μ g g-1 fw and 5.87 to 8.54 μ g g-1 fw both in control and intense water stress respectively.
-Genotype MI-0425 exhibited highest proline content of 4.57 μ g g-1 fw and 8.54 μ g g-1 fw in control and plants at 25% PC correspondingly.
-At moderate water stress V1 (6.43 μ g g-1 fw) recorded higher proline content followed by MI-0425 (6.34 μ g g-1 fw).
+Genotype MI-0425 exhibited the highest proline content of 4.57 μg g-1 fw and 8.54 μg g-1 fw in control and plants at 25% PC correspondingly.
+At moderate water stress V1 (6.43 μg g-1 fw) recorded higher proline content followed by MI-0425 (6.34 μg g-1 fw).
 Genotype MI-0535 recorded minimum proline content at both control and moderate water stress.
 While susceptible genotype MI-0613 recorded minimum proline accumulation at 25% PC followed by MI-0535.

-A key adaptive mechanism in large group of crop plants grown under abiotic stresses, including salinity, water deficit and extreme temperatures is accumulation of certain organic compounds of low molecular mass, generally referred to as compatible osmolytes (Sakamoto and Murata, 2002).
+A key adaptive mechanism in a large group of crop plants grown under abiotic stresses, including salinity, water deficit, and extreme temperatures is an accumulation of certain organic compounds of low molecular mass, generally referred to as compatible (Sakamoto osmolvtes and Murata.
+2002).
 Accumulation of proline under stress shows association with stress adaptation in higher plants (Bartels and Sunkar, 2005).
-Table 2 shows significant increment in the free proline content in all the mulberry genotypes at both the levels of drought stress.
-MI-0425 exhibited highest level of proline compared to others.
-However, increment in the proline accumulation was significantly higher in V1 (89.28%, almost two fold increase) followed by MI-0425 (86.87 %,) compared to its respective control counter parts.
-However at the highest stress level, lesser increment was found in susceptible genotype MI-0613 (34.32%) followed by MI-0535 (53.74%).
+Table 2 shows an increment in the free proline content in all the mulberry genotypes at both levels of drought stress.
+MI-0425 exhibited the highest level of proline compared to others.
+However, increment in the proline accumulation was significantly higher in V1 (89.28%, an almost two-fold increase) followed by MI-0425 (86.87%,) compared to its respective control counter-parts.
+However, at the highest stress level, a lesser increment was found in susceptible genotype MI-0613 (34.32%) followed by MI-0535 (53.74%).
 The increased accumulation of proline observed in stressed MI-0425 and V1 leaves could afford a better osmotic equilibrium and cell membrane stability during drought stress conditions.

-These above results are supported by Guha et al., (2012).
-He reported highest accumulation of free proline content in drought tolerant V1 exposed severe water stress (25% PC) under glass house conditions.
+The above results were supported by Guha et al., 2012.
+He reported the highest accumulation of free proline content in drought tolerant V1 exposed to severe water stress (25% PC) under glasshouse conditions.
 In agreement with the above findings, Ramanjulu (2000) reported elevated proline content in drought tolerant mulberry cultivar S-13 exposed to severe water stress (25% PC).
 Proline content was increased in three months old mulberry plants exposed to mild (25% PC) to severe (12.5% PC) water stress (RanjithaKumari and Veeranjaneyulu, 1996).